 where $n_d=d^\dag d$ counts the occupation of the $d$-level, $n_g$ is the gate charge which can be varied continuously by changing the gate voltage, and $E_C = e^2/(2C)$ is the charging energy expressed in terms of the total capacitance $C$ of the island.
-For later convenience we will label the eigenstates of the charging energy with the notation $|N,n_d \rangle$.
+For later convenience, we will label the eigenstates of the charging energy with the notation $|N,n_d \rangle$.
 To describe the Josephson coupling to the superconducting electrode we use the effective Hamiltonian

-where $E_J$ is the Josephson coupling energy and $\varphi_S$ and $\varphi$ are the phase of the superconducting electrode and the island condensate, respectively.
-Here, any possible coupling to the Majorana state can be safely ignored~\cite{zazunov12}.
-The normal lead Hamiltonian is given by the noninteracting model ${\cal H}_{leads} = \sum_{i=L,R} \sum_k\epsilon_k c_{k,i}^\dag c_{k,i}$ with creation (annihilation) operator $c^{\dagger}_{k,i}\;(c_{k,i}) $ corresponding to a spinless fermion in the free particle state $k$ with energy $\epsilon_k$ inside the left/right (L/R) normal lead.
-Finally, the tunneling through the Majorana state takes the form~\cite{zazunov11},
+where $E_J$ is the Josephson coupling energy and $\varphi_S$ and $\varphi$ are the phase of the superconducting electrode and the island condensate respectively.
+Here, any possible coupling to the Majorana state can be safely ignored.~\cite{zazunov12} The normal lead Hamiltonian is given by the noninteracting model

+with creation (annihilation) operator $c^{\dagger}_{k,i}\;(c_{k,i}) $ corresponding to a spinless fermion in the free particle state $k$ with energy $\epsilon_k$ inside the left/right (L/R) normal lead.
+Finally, the tunneling through the Majorana state takes the form,~\cite{zazunov11}

 where $t_{k,i}$ is the hopping amplitude to the $k$-state in the $i$-th lead and $\delta_{L/R} =\pm 1$.
 The advantage of this formulation introduced by Zazunov {\it et al.}~\cite{zazunov11} is the fact that it includes automatically the constraint on the Hilbert space, linking the occupation of the Majorana bound state to the parity of the superconducting condensate.

 A non-trivial dynamics in the problem arises since $\varphi$ and $N$ are canonically conjugated variables, $[N, e^{i\varphi}] = e^{i\varphi}$.
 The two terms in the tunneling Hamiltonian correspond to regular and anomalous tunneling.
 The first one describes the transfer of an electron from the $d$-level to the normal lead, and the second one the annihilation of a Cooper pair inside the island accompanied by the creation of two electrons, one in the $d$-level and one in a normal electrode.